IBM/cp4ba-jam-in-a-box/docs/23.0.2/Additional.md

-# IBM Cloud Pak for Business Automation (CP4BA) 23.0.2 / watsonx Orchestrate Labs
+# IBM Cloud Pak for Business Automation (CP4BA) 23.0.2

 ## Track descriptions

-The different tracks cater for different target groups and previous levels of exposure to Cloud Pack for Business Automation/watsonx Orchestrate.
+The different tracks cater for different target groups and previous levels of exposure to Cloud Pack for Business Automation.

 **Track 1 – Foundation**